puhan63/policesentiment/README.md

 **DATA STRUCTURE & INITIAL CHECKS**

 The Police Sentiment Scores dataset comprises a single table containing 7,558 records.
 Before initiating the analysis, a series of quality control procedures and exploratory checks were conducted to ensure data integrity and build familiarity with the dataset.
-The Excel queries used for these inspections and validations are available [here].
+The Excel queries used for these inspections and validations are available [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Missing%20Data%20Analysis.xlsx).

 To understand the distribution of the data, a descriptive analysis was performed, including evaluations of skewness and kurtosis, which can be reviewed [here](https://github.com/puhan63/policesentiment/blob/main/Police%20Sentiment%20Descriptive%20Statistics.xlsx).
 The distribution appeared approximately normal, with a couple of skewness and kurtosis values falling between 0.50 and 1.0 and -0.50 and -1.0, respectively.